Financial Statements & Corporate Governance - CHILDREN'S WISHING WELL

 Danny Chan / Treasurer

-Danny was previously the Chief Operating Officer in Tsao Foundation, a Singapore registered charity.
 He had also previously worked in senior management roles at global MNCs in the ICT and BPO sectors for more than twenty years.
 He has extensive experience in business, operations, and large team management, with expertise in driving business changes in commercials and operations.
 He has worked in Australia, Singapore, and Hong Kong.

 Danny joined the Board of Children’s Wishing Well in 2017.
 He enjoys traveling and competing in running events, and holds a passion to support underprivileged children and those with special needs, to realize their full potential.
 He had led youth groups and volunteered in church community activities.